nmarsollier/viaduct/shared/codegen/impldocs/learnings.md

 ### Javassist resolves constructor overloading at classfile-creation time:
-if you give it code to compile that references a non-existant constructor variant, it won't complain until you attempt to write out the classfile.
+if you give it code to compile that references a non-existent constructor variant, it won't complain until you attempt to write out the classfile.
 (Might also be true for methods - haven't tested.)

 ### Default values for introspection schema